computationalmystic/sengfs19-group4/README.md

 * Issue response time metric is added in augur/metrics/issue/issue.py
 * Issue messages over time metric is added in augur/metrics/issue/issue.py

-The augur/metrics/issue/routes.py and augur/metrics/contributors/routes.py files were also modified to include the new functions.
+The augur/metrics/issue/routes.py and augur/metrics/contributors/routes.py files were also modified to include the new metrics.

 Test functions were added for
 * Organizational diversity metric in augur/metrics/contributor/test_contributor_functions.py
 * Issue respone time metric in augur/metrics/issue/test_issue_functions.py
 * Issue messages over time metric in augur/metrics/issue/test_issue_functions.py

-The augur/metrics/issue/test_issue_routes.py and augur/metrics/contributors/test_contributors_routes.py files were also modified to include the new functions.
+The augur/metrics/issue/test_issue_routes.py and augur/metrics/contributors/test_contributors_routes.py files were also modified to include the new test functions.